 The year began on Martius 1, the day on which new consuls were inaugurated.
 In 154 bce a rebellion broke out in Spain.
 To avoid changing consuls in the middle of a war, New Year's was shifted up two months, to Januarius 1, beginning Januarius 1, 153 bce.

-The era of the later Roman calendar was that of the founding of the city, ab urbe condita (auc).
-In fact, the Romans introduced the concept of an era to Western calendars.
-The beginning of this era was placed by the Roman historian Marcus Terentius Varro (116–27 bce) at what we would call 753 bce.
+Generally Romans identified a year by the names of the consuls elected for that year.¹ Later they began to count years from the supposed date of the founding of the city, ab urbe condita (auc).
+In doing so they introduced the concept of an era to Western calendars.
+The beginning of the auc era was placed by the Roman historian Marcus Terentius Varro (116–27 bce) at what we would call 753 bce.

 The problem with the Roman calendar was that it was highly adjustable and the adjusters did not show any sense of astronomical discipline.
 Politicians, for example, sometimes succeeded in lengthening months to prevent their term of office from expiring at a critical point, or the chief priest failed to add the necessary mensis intercalaris at the right time.
 The result was that by the time Julius Caesar overthrew the Republic the calendar was three months out of whack with the seasons.
 See Julian calendar.